 1.4.1.
-Stimulus-presentation period

-Each of the three trials involved a different test object and target act, along with a different verbal script.
+Stimulus-presentation period-Each of the three trials involved a different test object and target act, along with a different verbal script.
 In each trial, the Experimenter demonstrated the target act twice.
 The Emoter then entered the room and sat to the Experimenter's left.
-The Experimenter demonstrated the act a third time and the Emoter responded by expressing either anger or neutral affect toward the Experimenter (depending on group assignment).
+The Experimenter demonstrated the act a third time and the Emoter responded by expressing either anger or neutral affect toward the Experimenter (depending on condition).
 After the interchange, the Emoter became affectively neutral in all groups (passive, pleasant facial expression with no vocalizations).
 Her visual attention to the infant was systematically manipulated in accordance with the experimental design, as depicted in Table 1.

 1.4.2.
-Response period

-The response periods were identical for all groups.
+Response period-The response periods were identical for all groups.
 The Experimenter placed the object in front of the infant and said, "Here," in a neutral tone of voice.
 A 20-s response period was timed from when the object was placed on the table.
 In all groups, the Experimenter looked down at her lap and maintained a neutral facial expression throughout.
 The Experimenter retrieved the object after 20 s, and the Emoter then exited the room.
-The next two trials, using new object-action pairs, followed an identical procedure as that described in sections 1.4.1 and 1.4.2.
+The next two trials followed an identical procedure.